live-codes/livecodes/docs/docs/why.md

 ## Introduction

 There are great products like [CodePen](https://codepen.io/), [JSFiddle](https://jsfiddle.net/), [JS Bin](https://jsbin.com/), [CodeSandbox](https://codesandbox.io/), [Replit](https://replit.com/) and many others, which LiveCodes does not aim to replace or compete with.
-On the contrary, it aims to integrate with many of these services as their APIs allow (e.g. import and export).
+On the contrary, it aims to integrate with as many of these services as their APIs allow (e.g. import and export).

 ## What makes LiveCodes different?